Distribution release Ubuntu 24.04 LTS

 • Added "-mbranch-protection=standard" flag to dpkg to enable execution protection on ARM64 systems for instruction sets that should not be branched to (ARMv8.5-BTI - Branch Target Indicator).
 Blocking transitions to arbitrary sections of code is implemented to prevent the creation of gadgets in exploits that use return-oriented programming techniques (ROP - Return-Oriented Programming).

-• For applications using gnutls, support for the TLS 1.0, TLS 1.1 and DTLS 1.0 protocols, which were officially classified as obsolete technologies by the IETF (Internet Engineering Task Force) three years ago, is forcibly disabled.
-For openssl, a similar change was implemented in Ubuntu 20.04.
+• For applications using gnutls, support for the TLS 1.0, TLS 1.1, and DTLS 1.0 protocols, which were officially deprecated by the Internet Engineering Task Force (IETF) three years ago, has been forcibly disabled.
+A similar change was implemented for openssl in Ubuntu 20.04.

-• The 1024-bit RSA keys used in APT to verify repositories using a digital signature have been declared obsolete and disabled.
-On Ubuntu 24.04, repositories must be signed with RSA keys of at least 2048 bits, or with Ed25519 and Ed448 keys.
-Because 1024-bit RSA keys continue to be used in some PPAs, such keys are not currently blocked, but are issued a warning.
-After some time, the warning is planned to be replaced with an error output.
+• 1024-bit RSA keys used by APT to verify repositories by digital signature have been deprecated and disabled.
+Ubuntu As of April 24.04, repositories must be signed with RSA keys of at least 2048 bits, or Ed25519 and Ed448 keys.
+Since 1024-bit RSA keys continue to be used in some PPA repositories, such keys are not currently blocked, but a warning is displayed.
+This warning will eventually be replaced with an error message.

 • The APT package manager has changed the priority for the "proposed pocket" repository, which pre-tests new versions of packages before they are released to the main repositories for the general public.
 The change is aimed at reducing the likelihood of automated installation of unstable updates, if the “proposed pocket” repository is enabled, which can lead to system malfunction.
 After enabling the “proposed pocket”, all updates will no longer be transferred from it, but the user will be able to selectively install updates to the necessary packages using the “apt install /-proposed” command.

-• To configure the network, the release of the Netplan 1.0 toolkit is used, which provides storage of settings in YAML format and provides backends that abstract access to configuration for NetworkManager and systemd-networkd.
-The new version has the ability to simultaneously use WPA2 and WPA3, added support for Mellanox VF-LAG network devices with SR-IOV (Single-Root I/O Virtualization) and implemented the “netplan status -diff” command to visually assess the differences between the actual state of the settings and configuration files.
-Ubuntu Desktop has NetworkManager enabled as a configuration backend by default.
+• Network configuration is supported by the release of Netplan 1.0, which stores settings in YAML format and provides backends that abstract configuration access for NetworkManager and systemd-networkd.
+The new version adds the ability to simultaneously use WPA2 and WPA3, adds support for Mellanox VF-LAG network devices with SR-IOV (Single-Root I/O Virtualization), and implements the "netplan status --diff" command for visually assessing the differences between the actual settings and the configuration files.
+Ubuntu Desktop has NetworkManager enabled as the default configuration backend.

-• The Active Directory Certificate Auto Enrollment (ADSys) mechanism is enabled, allowing you to automatically obtain certificates from Active Directory services when group policies are enabled.
-Automatically obtaining certificates through Active Directory also applies when connecting to corporate wireless networks and VPNs.
+• Active Directory Certificate Auto Enrollment (ADSys) is enabled, allowing for automatic certificate acquisition from Active Directory services when group policies are enabled.
+Automatic certificate acquisition via Active Directory also applies when connecting to corporate wireless networks and VPN.

 • The basic package includes applications for performance analysis, process tracing and system health monitoring.
 In particular, the procps, sysstat, iproute2, numactl, bpfcc-tools, bpftrace, perf-tools-unstable, trace-cmd, nicstat, ethtool, tiptop and sysprof packages have been added, which are combined into the performance-tools meta-package.

-• Settings for active repositories have been converted to use the deb822 format and moved from /etc/apt/sources.list to the file /etc/apt/sources.list.d/ubuntu.sources.
+• Active repository settings have been converted to use the deb822 format and moved from /etc/apt/sources.list to /etc/apt/sources.list.d/ubuntu.sources.

 • Services are now restarted after installing updates to their associated libraries, even if the updates are installed automatically in unattended-upgrade mode.
 To prevent the service from automatically restarting after an update, add it to the override_rc section in the /etc/needrestart/needrestart.conf file.